vincent-peugnet/wcms/README.md

 SENTRY_AUTH_TOKEN='<sentry token value>'
 ```

-Then, to make the release, run the following command:
+Then, to make the release, run one of the following command:

+    make release-patch
+    make release-minor
-    make release
+    make release-major

 To only build the release zip, simply run `make dist`.
 This will create a zip file in `dist/` of the current version.